5n4k3yw/forensix-2202/README.md

 3. Go to the directory that contains ***projectGUI.py*** script file
 4. Use Command Prompt / Powershell to execute the script
     > python / python3 .\projectGUI.py
+5. Select the *loot* folder when prompted.
-5. Python Flask will be started and a browser will pop up showing our website (tool)
+6. Python Flask will be started and a browser will pop up showing our website (tool)
-6. Click on the ***red icon*** to view our textual analysis on the user's activities.
+7. Click on the ***red icon*** to view our textual analysis on the user's activities.
-7. Head back to the main page of website & click on the **green icon** to view the timeline analysis on the user's browsing history.
+8. Head back to the main page of website & click on the **green icon** to view the timeline analysis on the user's browsing history.
 ```
 There are 3 colours in this graph: Blue, Green, Red.
 Blue - Indicates that the url is harmless and the user is unlikely to have any malicious intent